Alison Lohman

 Alison Marion Lohman (born September 18, 1979) is an American retired actress.

-Lohman began her career with small roles in short and independent films, and had a breakthrough as the star of the drama film White Oleander (2002), which earned her recognition and a Young Hollywood Award.
-She earned praise for her performances in the fantasy film Big Fish (2003) and the dark comedy film Matchstick Men (2003), winning a Hollywood Film Award for Best Supporting Actress for the latter.
-She lent her voice to the animated film Nausicaä of the Valley of the Wind (2005) and starred in the sitcom Tucker (2000–2001) before taking a role in the soap opera Pasadena (2001–2002).
+She began her career with small roles in short and independent films, and starred in the sitcom Tucker (2000–2001) and the soap opera Pasadena (2001).
+She received critical attention for the drama film White Oleander (2002), the fantasy film Big Fish and the dark comedy film Matchstick Men (both 2003), winning accolades at the Hollywood Film and Young Hollywood Awards.
+She also lent her voice to the 2005 redub of the animated film Nausicaä of the Valley of the Wind.
+After appearing in the action film Beowulf and the drama film Things We Lost in the Fire (both 2007), her highest-grossing release came with the horror film Drag Me to Hell (2009), which earned her nominations at the Detroit Film Critics Society, MTV Movie and Saturn Awards.

-Lohman sporadically worked in acting throughout the late 2000s, notably playing roles in the action film Beowulf (2007) and the drama film Things We Lost in the Fire (2007).
-Her highest-grossing film came with the horror film Drag Me to Hell (2009), which earned her nominations for the Detroit Film Critics Society Award for Best Actress, the Saturn Award for Best Actress, and the MTV Movie Award for Best Scared-As-Shit Performance.
-She then retired from acting following her marriage to filmmaker Mark Neveldine later that year, stating that she wanted to teach online acting classes while focusing on raising their three children.
-She has since had small roles in Neveldine's films The Vatican Tapes (2015), Urge (2016), and Officer Downe (2016).
+In 2009, Lohman retired from acting after marrying filmmaker Mark Neveldine, choosing to focus on her personal life; she has since worked as an acting coach.
+Though she no longer professionally acts, she appeared in three of Neveldine's films: The Vatican Tapes (2015), Urge and Officer Downe (both 2016).

 Early life

-Alison Marion Lohman was born in Palm Springs, California, on September 18, 1979, the daughter of pâtisserie owner Diane (née Dunham) and Minnesota-born architect Gary Lohman.
+Alison Marion Lohman was born in Palm Springs, California, on September 18, 1979.
 She has a younger brother named Robert.
 She excelled in high school, obtaining top grades in all subjects except drama because she suffered from shyness.
-During her senior year, she was awarded the National Foundation for Advancement in the Arts.
+During her senior year, she won an award from the National Foundation for Advancement in the Arts.
 She was offered a full scholarship to attend New York University but declined, opting instead to directly pursue an acting career.